JURNAL COMMUNIO: JURNAL JURUSAN ILMU KOMUNIKASI

 - Introduction.
 Begin with subtitle INTRODUCTION, in capital letter, 12 pts, bold.
-It contains a research background, literature review, research questions and or research objectives with the length between 300 to 1,000 words.
+It contains a research background, literature review, research questions, and or research objectives with a length between 300 to 1,000 words.
 This section is may not use another subtitle.

 - Method.
 Begin with the subtitle METHOD, in capital letter, 12 pts, bold.
 It consists of research methods, procedures or data collection techniques, and data analysis techniques, with a length of 100 to 500 words.
 This section is may not use another subtitle.

 - Bibliography.
-It starts with subtitle BIBLIOGRAPHY, in capital letter, 12 pts, bold.
+It starts with the subtitle BIBLIOGRAPHY, in capital letter, 12 pts, bold.

 - The list of references must contain the sources referred to in the article, and all of them must be listed in the list of references.
 Reference at least 15 sources of literature and it is recommended that 80% come from journal articles published in no more than 10 years.